 A risky affair that often can go either way.
-Loss/win seldom goes above 50 points unless it is raised.
+Loss/win seldom goes above 50 points.
 It is important when possible, to play a suit which enables your teammate to dump high cards from other suits.

 It is very recommendable to play Beyond with duplicated cards, however you need at least 8 players.
 As in Bridge tournaments each deal is preserved for the entirety of the tournament session rather than being reshuffled.
 In this way, each time it is played, the results for different players will be comparable and the element of chance due to some players having better cards is largely eliminated.

 When you have found out that Beyond has come to stay in your life, you should make yourself a "bidding box".
 A player wishing to make a call displays the appropriate card from piles on the table, rather than making an oral declaration.
 This prevents unauthorized information (i.e. anything other than the call itself) from being conveyed via voice inflection.

 The cards can be made of: board, laminated paper or small tile.
 Making a card covering each legal bid is too much.
 But you can make cards for each player with numbers from 0-13, and cards with the 6 strains (if you want to bid 5 clubs you put a number 5 card and a club card in front of you).
 Also you need: "pass", "raise" and "re-raise" cards.You can contact the author for further help.

 If you want to help new players you can make a beginners' kit.
 Here the numbers from 10-13 are in red, to remind players that they must remember not to pass.
 The numbers from 4-9 you make green.
 The numbers from 0-3 yellow, to remind players to consider whether it is a support bid or a demand bid.